rinvex/laravel-repositories/README.md

 > **Notes:**
 > - All setter methods returns an instance of the current object, and thus can be chained.
 > - All `find` method result sets are cached if cache is enabled and allowed for the method.
-> - All `find` methods take two more optional parameters for selected columns and eager loading relations.
-By default all columns are selected.
+> - All `find` methods take few more optional parameters for selected columns and eager loading relations.
+By default all columns are selected, and cache enabled forever.
 > - All model methods can be called on repositories since it transparently passes it all through to the model even if not explicitly defined in the repository’s implementation.
 > - Cache is enabled by default, but you can disable caching if you want per repository as shown above.
 Cache tags are maintained behind scenes even for cache drivers that doesn't support it.
 > - `create`, `update`, and `delete` methods always return an array with two values, the first is action status whether it's succeeded or failed as a boolean value, and the other is an instance of the model just operated upon.